domo141/sfos-device-ip/README.md

 Device IP (sfos)
 ================

-Show network addresses of the interfaces that are UP.
+Show network addresses (and default routes) of the interfaces that are UP.

 (and the time queried -- tap the title 'Device IP' to update)